Mad-Ax/ScalerController/README.md

 To install this controller you will need:

 - An Arduino Mega (other boards may be supported later)
-- A radio system that supports iBUS (TBC - other protocols maybe supported later)
+- A radio system that supports PPM (TBC - other protocols maybe supported later)
 - A speed controller with instant reverse and 100% drag brake (tested with Hobbywing WP-1080)
 - Steering servo
 - LEDs and resistors for lighting (optional)